Cprice

-40X60 Monocular Telescope with Smartphone Holder& Tripod, High Power Nitrogen-Filled Monocular for Adults with BAK4 Prism & FMC Lens, HD Monocular Scope for Birdwatching Hiking Concert Travelling
+40X60 Monocular Telescope with Smartphone Holder& Tripod, High Power Nitrogen-Filled Monocular for Adults with BAK4 Prism & FMC Lens, HD Monocular Scope for Birdwatching Hiking Concert Travelling Review

 Budget monoculars occupy a strange corner of the optics market — they promise a lot, deliver some of it, and leave you wondering exactly what you paid for.
 This 40X60 monocular with BAK4 prism and FMC lens is a good example of that contradiction: genuinely useful as a standalone scope, but don't believe everything on the box.